jameslnewell/xhr-mock/README.md

 #### .progress(loaded : number, total : number, lengthComputable : bool)

-Trigger progress event on the upload object.
+Dispatch a progress event on the upload object.
 Pass in loaded size, total size and if event is lengthComputable.

 ### MockResponse